Tom Seaver. Bob Gibson. Whitey Ford. Lou Brock. Joe Morgan.

 Three Hall of Fame pitchers, a Hall of Fame outfielder and base stealer and a Hall of Fame second baseman who is arguably the best all-time at that position.

 Sady, starting with Seaver on Aug.
-31, all five have passed away the last two months.
+31, all five have passed away in the last two months.

 Regular readers know I’m a lifelong Mets fan and a huge baseball fan overall.
 With everything else that’s been going on in the world, it’s been hard to find time to deviate from writing about the election and the pandemic.